How to deal with debt collection during the Coronavirus (COVID-19) crisis

 Your company has difficulties meeting agreements

-If you can no longer deliver your goods or your orders are cancelled, or you’re just unable to pay the invoice within set term, our advice is to talk directly to your supplier.
+If you can no longer deliver your goods or your orders are cancelled, or if you simply cannot pay the invoice within the set term, our advice is to talk directly to your supplier.

-We know from our long experience that there are often different ways to solve a debt collection problem.
+Based on our experience, we know that there are often different ways to solve a debt collection problem.
 Do not let it get to the point that a conversation is no longer possible, and that the mutual relationship is disturbed.
 Try to find the best solution as soon as possible, together with your supplier.
 For example, you could agree on a payment arrangement.
-This way, you’ll have the chance to pay your invoice in instalments.
-A payment arrangement will allow you to have more liquidity to face the economic crisis due to coronavirus.
+Changing your collection strategy in lockdown by for example paying in instalments could be a solution, as this will allow you to have more liquidity during the COVID-19 pandemic.

-Your customer is unable to comply with agreements
+Your customer is unable to comply with the agreements

-Even then, our advice applies: talk to your customer.
-Remember that COVID-19 pandemic is affecting global economy as well and, therefore, you should approach your debtor in a friendly way.
+Even in this case, our advice is to talk to your customer.
+Remember that the COVID-19 pandemic is affecting the global economy.
+Therefore, you should approach your debtor in a respectful manner.
 Be understanding of your client’s situation and consider agreeing on a payment arrangement if your client proposes one.
 In fact, if your debtor finds themselves in a difficult financial state or have a lack of liquidity, you can consider setting up a payment arrangement.
 After all, the client may intend to pay your invoice, but is unable to do so in full immediately.
-This approach shows understanding of the circumstances and a willingness to help them, which may consolidate your business relationship.
+This approach shows understanding of the circumstances and a willingness to help, which may consolidate your business relationship.

 However, before agreeing to a payment arrangement, it is important to check whether this is feasible for both of you.
 We advise you to perform a credit check on your business partner.
-If, for instance, they are just experiencing a difficult month due to coronavirus and recent losses in revenue and there is potential for them to recover, a payment arrangement may be useful.
-However, if they have delayed payments before or if their credit was already bad prior to the COVID-19 outbreak, setting up a payment arrangement might not be the most suitable solution.
+If, for instance, they are experiencing a difficult month due to coronavirus and recent losses in revenue and there is potential for them to recover, a payment arrangement may be useful.
+However, if they already had delayed payments or if their credit was poor prior to the COVID-19 outbreak, setting up a payment arrangement might not be the most suitable solution.

 Unfortunately, the loss of revenue caused by COVID-19 pandemic might cause your client to go bankrupt.
 What can you do in this case?

 To receive the payment of your invoices, you will need to inform the liquidator.
 After the settlement of the bankruptcy, you will find out how much of your debt you can recover.
 Alternatively, if your client is unable to pay the invoice, it might be possible to recover your goods.
 This practice is called retention of title.
-Did you include a retention of title clause in your contract?
 The laws applying to this clause differ from one country to another.